reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ## {#tut-mkt-basic} Basic DApp

-In this section a basic DApp will be created to demonstrate what the finish product would look like.
+In this section, a basic DApp will be created to demonstrate what the finished product will look like.
-By the end, you will see how a basic Reach command-line DApp looks and feels like.
+By the end, you will see what a basic Reach command-line DApp works.
 See full code [here]().

 ### {#tut-mkt-basic-why} Why Build This Basic DApp
-A `seller` relocates to an area where there is high demand for the goods he sells and he enjoys a monopoly in the market.
+A `seller` relocates to an area where there is high demand for the goods he sells.
-He soon realizes that he has more `buyer`s than he can handle.
+He enjoys a monopoly in the market and soon realizes that he has more `buyer`s than he can handle.
-Also, the method he has been using to transact business isn't secure enough as the business grows.
+He also finds out that the method he has been using to transact business isn't secure enough as the business grows.

-He then decides to build an application that would make it easy for him to transact business with little or no supervision.
+He then decides to build an application that will make it easy for him to transact business with little or no supervision.
 Since he is new to this technology and enjoys a monopoly, he decides to build a simple DApp that gives no autonomy to him or the `buyer`.
 Once he and a `buyer` agree to transact business, the DApp picks a good that both parties must agree to transact upon.